Eoin McKiernan: Career

 Passion for Irish culture was the dominant undercurrent of McKiernan's teaching career in secondary and university levels.
 As a teacher, he served as an officer of the National Council of College Teachers of English, sat on the New York governor-appointed State Advisory Committee to improve teacher certification standards, and served as a consultant to the U.S. Department of Education in the early 1960s.
 McKiernan taught at State University of New York at Geneseo for 12 years and rose to be head of the English department.
 He also became a board member of the Experiment in International Living (EIL), a program that sponsored trips to Ireland for American students.
-For more than three decades, he organized and led educational tours to Ireland, where he would travel more than 300 times in his life.
+For more than three decades, he organized and led educational tours to Ireland, where he traveled more than three hundred times in his life.

 In 1960, McKiernan moved to St. Paul to chair the English department at the University of St. Thomas.
 Two years later, in 1962, McKiernan established the Irish American Cultural Institute (IACI) with the aims of educating the American public about Irish culture and supporting the arts in Ireland.
 The IACI earned a reputation as "the most important force in North America for fostering a serious approach to Irish culture." Éamon De Valera agreed to act as patron, as did succeeding presidents of Ireland, and Princess Grace of Monaco was international chairperson from 1972 until her death in 1982.

 One of the central missions of the IACI was funding Irish art and artists.
 Beginning in 1964, under McKiernan's direction the IACI published the scholarly journal Éire-Ireland, a quarterly journal of Irish studies produced by the IACI, which he edited until 1985, and the bi-monthly publication Dúchas.
 The Butler Literary Award, which McKiernan administered, proved a boon to writers in Irish, among them Máirtín Ó Cadhain, Breandán Ó hEithir and Liam Ó Muirthile.
 At his suggestion, the IACI financed the world premiere, in Springfield, Massachusetts, of Irish composer A. J. Potter's "Symphony No. 2".
 McKiernan founded a study abroad program called The Irish Way, and brought Irish artists and writers for speaking tours in an effort to revive and preserve Irish culture in the United States.